SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 FLSimulate is  implemented as a  simple command line  application just like familiar  UNIX commands such as  `ls`.
-In the following,  we will write commands assuming that `flsimulate` is  in your path.
-If is not, simply use the relative or absolute path to `flsimulate`.
+In the following,  we will write commands  assuming that the  `flsimulate` executable is  in your path.
+If it  is not,  simply  use the  relative or  absolute path  to `flsimulate`.

 You can get help on the options that can be passed to `flsimulate` by running it with the `-h` of `--help` options, e.g.